What Does Liability-Only Car Insurance Actually Cover?

 - If damages exceed your limits, you personally owe the difference

 When your limits run out, the injured party can sue you personally.
-That means your savings, wages, home equity, and other assets could be at risk through court judgments.
+That means your savings, wages, home equity, and other assets could be at risk through court judgments — including wage garnishment and liens on your property.
 Experts typically recommend carrying at least 100/300/100 limits — far above most state minimums — to genuinely protect your finances.
-Learn more about how much car insurance you actually need.
+Learn more about how much car insurance coverage you actually need.

 Liability-Only vs. Full Coverage: When Does Each Make Sense?